-The following report includes a discussion of the Compensation Committee's philosophy on executive compensation, the primary components of the Company's compensation program and a description of the Chief Executive Officer's compensation package during 2000.
+The following report includes a discussion of the Compensation Committee's philosophy on executive compensation, the primary components of the Company's compensation program and a description of the Chief Executive Officer's compensation package during 2001.
+The Committee held five meetings during fiscal year 2001.

 Compensation Principles.
-The Compensation Committee is responsible for advising the Board of Directors on matters relating to the compensation of the Company's executive officers and administering the Company's 1999 Team Member Stock Ownership Plan and 1993 Stock Ownership Incentive Plan.
-The Compensation Committee believes the following principles are important in compensating executive officers:
+The Compensation Committee is responsible for advising the Board of Directors on matters relating to the compensation of the Company's executive officers and administering the Company's incentive compensation and stock option plans.
+The Committee believes the following principles are important in compensating executive officers:

-- Base compensation awarded by the Company should be effective in attracting, motivating and retaining key executives. - Incentive compensation should be awarded based on the achievement of growth, operational or earnings targets at the Company, its subsidiaries or restaurants, as appropriate to the executive officer. - Executive officers should have an equity interest in the Company to encourage them to manage the Company for the long-term benefit of stockholders.
+- Base compensation awarded by the Company should be effective in attracting, motivating and retaining key executives. - Incentive compensation should be awarded based on the achievement of identified goals for the Company, as well as on individual scope of responsibilities and performance. - Executive officers should have an equity interest in the Company to encourage them to manage the Company for the long-term benefit of stockholders.